robertdigital/workstation-setup-guide/kubeflow-setup.md

 ### Page Index

-1. Installing/Configuring Docker and Kubernetes (NVIDIA-distribution)
+1. Installing/Configuring Docker and Kubernetes (nvidia-distribution)
 2. Installing Kubeflow with Minikube (Single Node Only!)
 3. Installing Kubeflow on Kubernetes (Multiple Nodes)
 4. Customising the Spawner GUI